 A very quiet crag with short routes which because of a steep run-off feel higher.
 Some parts need several days to dry after rain, so pleae do not climb here until the rock has completely dried.
 Views to the north, particularly on a clear winter's day can often be spectacular, with frequent cloud inversions in the Strathblane valley and snow-capped peaks in the distance.

 Information about the bouldering is available in the 2022 Glasgow Bouldering guidebook: ISBN 978-0-992887-64-3.

 Belay stakes installed above the Clam area, 15 metres back.
 Can be used for Farewell Groove to Gremin's Groove taking in the main buttress.

-In the summer the slope below the crag has a fair bit of bracken to the south end which would make access a bit harder.
+In the summer the slope below the crag has a lot of bracken to the south end which makes access a bit harder.
 Remember to bring some tools for bushwhacking!

-Go through the gate and turn south, heading over the disused stone bridge over the stream (there really is a path over the bridge).
+Go through the gate and turn south, trace the new fence (erected Jan.
+2022) just inside the field to its downhill corner and cross the disused stone bridge over the stream (there really is a path over the bridge).

 Cross over another locked gate on your right and head up the hill towards the nearest pylon.
 When it's reached, veer rightwards and descend slightly onto an open plateau, still heading towards the main crag.
 Cross the 4x4 track and follow the faint path up the right side of a steep gulley.
 Once this is passed via a narrow path and you arrive on the middle plateau, drop down left to the corner of a field where you cross a small burn.
 Head up the side of the wall till you get to a gate and walk up a partially surfaced road.
 Follow this up and around, passing The Pit sector on your right at the hairpin.

 Sticking to this rough road, the main crag lies to the west of the woods on the hillside with the quarry at the south end.